joaopauloschuler/neural-api/README.md

       TrainingCnt, ValidationCnt, TestCnt, pBatchSize, Epochs: integer;
       pGetTrainingProc, pGetValidationProc, pGetTestProc: TNNetGet2VolumesProc); overload;
 ```
+The [Training a neural network to learn boolean functions AND, OR and XOR with neuralfit unit](https://github.com/joaopauloschuler/neural-api/tree/master/examples/XorAndOr) example uses volume pair list for training as its training data is very small.
+The [Super Resolution](https://github.com/joaopauloschuler/neural-api/tree/master/examples/SuperResolution) example uses `TNeuralDataLoadingFit` so it creates training pairs on the fly.
 ## Paid Support
 In the case that you need help with your own A.I. project (Pascal, Python, PHP or Java), please feel free
 to contact [me](https://au.linkedin.com/in/joão-paulo-schwarz-schuler-785a9b2).